CodeMaster633/assignment-app/README.md

-# Here is the assgnment for Heyday interview
+# Here is the react assignment for Heyday

 Getting started write 'npm start' in terminal
 Or just check out the src folder